Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 that this is the combination of variables within the PAYTM payment gateways that is casing customer complaints.

+Better plot of the problematic subset of the data.

 ``` r
 paytm_subset <- data[
   (data[, 5] %in% c("PAYTM", "PAYTM_V2", "PAYTM_UPI")) &